-Students in botany may be accepted as specializing students at the end of their sophomore year only upon approval of the Department of Botany.
+- Students in botany may be accepted as specializing students at the end of their sophomore year only upon approval of the Department of Botany.
 They are required to take certain prescribed courses and must maintain a high scholastic average.
-Students wishing instruction in special groups of plants or in special subjects should consult the Department.
+Students wishing instruction in special groups of plants or in special subjects should consult the Department. - 1-2.
+Introductory Botany.

-1-2.
-GENERAL BOTANY.
 Fall and spring terms.
 Credit three hours a term.
 If taken after Biology 1-2, credit two hours a term.
 Students may begin the course in the spring term.
 Lectures, T Th 9 or 11.
 Plant Science 233.
-One laboratory period a week, M T W Th or F 2-4:30, T 10-12:30, F or S 8-10:30 or S 9-11:30.
+One laboratory period a week, M T W Th or F 2-4:30, T 10-12:30, S 8-10:30 or S 9-11:30.
 Plant Science 240, 242, and 262.
-Professor BANKS, Dr. McDONOUGH, and assistants.
+Professor Banks and assistants.

-A course intended to acquaint the general student with the principles of Botanical Science, and to provide the basic knowledge necessary for those who intend to specialize in some aspect of Plant Science.
+The course is designed to give general students an understanding of the growth and evolution of plants and their role in nature.
+It provides the basic knowledge necessary for those who intend to specialize in some aspect of plant science.

-The fall term is devoted to a survey of the flowering plants, with emphasis placed on structure, function and reproduction.
-In the spring term emphasis is placed on the phyla of plants, representative life cycles and the importance of various groups in the study of biological principles.
-The evolution of plant groups is treated from the point of view of genetics and heredity.
-The principles of classification are introduced by means of field trips and the use of living material.
+Botany 1 is devoted to a study of growth in the flowering plants, with emphasis placed on structure, function, and reproduction.
+Botany 2 is concerned with the phyla of plants, with representative life cycles and with a consideration of the importance of various groups in the study of biological principles.
+The study of the evolution of the groups of plants is based on genetical and environmental mechanisms that control it.
+The classification and ecology of plants is introduced in several laboratory periods spent in the field.
+The scientific process, the growth of botanical knowledge, botanical principles and, particularly, the necessity of changing interpretations as new information is acquired are introduced throughout the course.

-3. POISONOUS PLANTS.
+3. Poisonous Plants.
 Spring term.
 Credit two hours.
 Registration is limited to students in the Veterinary College.
 Lecture, S 9.
 Laboratory, Th 2-4:30.
-Veterinary College, C 207.
-Assistant Professor KINGSBURY.
+Veterinary College.
+Associate Professor Kingsbury.